CtrlK

 Completeness

-Describes what the skill does but completely lacks a 'Use when...' clause or any explicit trigger guidance for when Claude should select this skill.
-Per rubric guidelines, missing explicit trigger guidance caps this at 2, but the 'what' is also weak, warranting a 1.
+Describes what the skill does at a high level but completely lacks a 'Use when...' clause or any explicit trigger guidance for when Claude should select this skill.
+Per rubric guidelines, a missing 'Use when' clause caps completeness at 2, and the 'what' is also thin, warranting a 1.

 1 / 3